AWJ RETREAT

-Join me for a once-in-a-lifetime African dance experience at the AWJ Retreat in Kenya in 2024.
+Join me for a once-in-a-lifetime African dance experience at the AWJ Retreat in Africa in 2026 and 2027.
 This retreat promises to offer a truly holistic experience that will push your boundaries, help you connect with others, yourself, Africa and most importantly, have fun.
 I can't wait to share my love for African dance and culture with you in this beautiful setting!

 A once-in-a lifetime Afrodance Retreat